-Most people remember more words the second time that they play the game.
+Most people remember more words the second time they play the game.
 There are three reasons for this.
 First, they knew what the real task was by being provided the criteria for success.
 Second, the information was organized in a way to aid memory.
-Third, they were given more than one opportunity to practice remembering to stimulate the recall of previously acquired information.
+Third, they were given more than one opportunity to practice remembering.

 This simple game covers a great deal of the seven evidence-based principles for learning that are discussed in this module.